elRadish/artcom.github.io/_posts/2016-7-26-Phygital.md

 After redesigning the page and printing it with a professional inkjet printer, we expercienced that black printing ink is pretty conductive :-(.
 Probably it contains some RUSS particles.
 We had to reprint it with a laser printer.

+## MCU
+Normally, the smallest AtTiny MCU would be enough for the required functions.
+But I couldn't get it to wake up from sleep with a high-level interrupt - which worked with the AtMega328.
+Since I had some Arduino Pro Mini available, I didn't dig deeper and just used these after removing some power-hungry components.

 ## Power consumption

 The sender is powered by two CR2032 coin cells to provide ca. 6 Volts for the transmitter.